Stacked Intelligent Metasurface-Enhanced Wideband Multiuser MIMO OFDM-IM Communications: Optimization Problem Formulation

 \subsection{Final Optimization Problem}

-~~~Here we start with a BER optimization problem based on the proposed wave-based wideband multiuser OFDM-IM precoding framework, subject to (s.t.) the non-convex unit-modulus constraints and total power constraints $P_t$:
+~~~Here we start with a BER optimization problem based on the proposed framework under the representative-subblock notation described above, subject to (s.t.) the non-convex unit-modulus constraints:

-Collecting the SINR constraints for all active links $(k,\ell,n)$, we simplify the objective function from Problem $\mathcal{P}_1$ to Problem $\mathcal{P}_2$:
+{{Collecting the SINR constraints for all active links $(k,\ell,n)\in\mathcal{A}(\mathbf{Z})$, we simplify the objective function from Problem $\mathcal{P}_1$ to Problem $\mathcal{P}_2$:

-The optimization problem formulated in Section~\ref{Section3} aims to maximize the worst-link SINR across all UEs and active subcarriers by tuning the phase shifts of a fully-analog SIM-enhanced precoder.
+where the optimization problem $\mathcal{P}_2$ aims to maximize the worst-link SINR across all UEs and active subcarriers by tuning the phase shifts of a fully-analog SIM-enhanced precoder. $\mathbf{Z}$ is a fixed input parameter determined by the data source, $\mathbf p$ is a precomputed feasible power allocation satisfying the total power budget \(P_t\), and the optimization is performed over ${\theta_m^l}$.}}

 However, it is challenging to solve the max-min problem due to the nonlinear and highly coupled structure of the SINR expression w.r.t. ${\theta_m^l}$.
 Furthermore, in OFDM-IM, each transmitted bitstream activates a distinct subset of subcarriers according to the index bits, which corresponds to a unique subcarrier activation matrix $\mathbf{Z}$.
 In traditional solvers, every change in the subcarrier activation matrix $\mathbf{Z}$ requires solving the full max-min SINR optimization problem in \eqref{eq:opt_frame} from scratch.
 This is computationally expensive and impractical for real-time OFDM-IM transmission where $\mathbf{Z}$ may be frequently re-optimized due to UE scheduling or adaptive resource allocation.
-To address this challenge, we propose a DUN that embeds the structure of the PGD method into a trainable deep neural architecture in Section~\ref{Section4} to obtain a SIM phase solution for problem~$\mathcal{P}_2$.
+To address this challenge, we propose a DUN that embeds the structure of the PGD method into a trainable deep neural architecture in Section~\ref{Section4} to obtain the SIM phase solution.